 OLEO SACCHARUM (OIL SUGAR)

-Peel the skin (not the pith) and lightly cover with caster sugar.
-Agitate and leave in an airtight container until the fruit oils and sugar dissolve together to create a thick liquid.
-A rough rule of thumb is the peels of one lemon would need 30g of sugar.
+Peel the grapefruit skin (not the pith) and lightly cover with caster sugar.
+Agitate and leave in an airtight container (tupperware is great) until the fruit oils and sugar dissolve together to create a thick liquid paste (this happened in just 2-3 hours for myself but feel free to leave overnight).

 50ml fresh espresso, 100ml banana soda